emychela/Coffee_Shop_Sales_Analysis_Excel/README.md

 hours.
 4. Reduce the number of staff on Saturday as this is not a busy day.
 5. Processing times should be monitored during the peak hours to enhance customers satisfaction.
-6. Coffee, Tea, Bakery and Drinking chocolate products should be well stocked at the inventory as these are very fast-moving products.
+6. Coffee, Tea, Bakery and Drinking chocolate products should be well stocked in the inventory as these are very fast-moving products.